-Twenty archive collections relating to genetics research and biochemistry have been digitised.
+Twenty two archive collections relating to genetics research and biochemistry have been digitised.
 The content ranges in date from 1863 to 2008, and includes collections from Wellcome Library and our partner institutions.

 Carlos Paton Blacker

 Carlos Blacker was a decorated war hero and psychiatrist who as its General Secretary from 1931 to 1952 gave the Eugenics Society a new focus on birth control and population planning.

 With Francis Crick, Sydney Brenner laid much of the groundwork for our understanding of how cells read the genetic code.

 Alan Coulson helped to establish techniques that laid the foundations for the science of genomics.

 The Alan Coulson Papers

 By discovering (with James Watson) the double helix of DNA, and helping to crack its code, Francis Crick laid the foundations of modern molecular biology.